KineticPreProcessor/KPP/docs/source/getting_started/02_running_kpp_sample_mech.rst

 2. Create a KPP Definition File
 ===============================

-Create a KPP definition file in the example folder.
+Create a KPP definition file in the example directory.
 The name of this file will always be :file:`ROOT.kpp`, where :file:`ROOT` is the name of the chemical mechanism.

-For this example, write the following lines into a file named :file:`small_strato.kpp` in the example folder:
+For this example, write the following lines into a file named :file:`small_strato.kpp` in the example directory:

 .. code-block:: console